Bleksak/vytrvalec-server/README.md

 - Now you can run commands like `kubectl exec ...`

+### Plugins
+- If you are using JetBrains IDE install this [plugin](https://plugins.jetbrains.com/plugin/28437-mago) from xepozz.

 ### Run before push
 - `vendor/bin/mago analyze` - Static analysis